apache/gravitino/README.md

 ## License

-Gravitino is under the Apache License Version 2.0, See the [LICENSE](LICENSE) for the details.
+Gravitino is licensed under the Apache License Version 2.0.
+For details, see the [LICENSE](LICENSE).

 ## ASF Incubator disclaimer

 Apache Gravitino is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by the Apache Incubator.
-Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.
+Incubation is required for all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.
 While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project has yet to be fully endorsed by the ASF.

 <sub>Apache®, Apache Gravitino&trade;, Apache Hadoop&reg;, Apache Hive&trade;, Apache Iceberg&trade;, Apache Kafka&reg;, Apache Spark&trade;, Apache Submarine&trade;, Apache Thrift&trade; and Apache Zeppelin&trade; are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.</sub>